Adam-Koza/Laravel-Google-2FA-and-email-verification/README.md

 - Go to the folder application using cd.
 - Run "composer install" on your cmd or terminal.
 - Copy .env.example file to .env on root folder.
 You can type copy .env.example .env if using command prompt Windows or "cp .env.example .env" if using terminal Ubuntu.
 - Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.
-- By default, username is root and you can leave password field empty.
+By default, username is root and you can leave password field empty.
 (This is for Xampp).
-- By default, username is root and password is also root.
+By default, username is root and password is also root.
 (This is for Lamp).
+- In your .env file enter your SMTP information for sending mail.
+- in config/mail.php, on line 59 change hello@example.com to your mailing from address and replace "Your Name Here" with your name.
 - Run php artisan key:generate
 - Run php artisan migrate
 - Run php artisan serve